 Smoke point source 6

-- Extra virgin olive oil has a higher smoke point than virgin coconut oil.
+- Extra virgin and refined olive oil has a higher smoke point than virgin coconut oil or coconut oil.

 The types more refined or processed always have a higher smoke point than virgin oils, no matter which type.

-Some people like using coconut oil because it doesn’t overpower the other flavors in a recipe.
+Some people like using it because it doesn’t overpower the other flavors in a recipe.

 Using it results in a neutral flavor and more people use it for cooking or baking than for dipping, salads or drizzling.

-Sometimes using coconut oil instead of olive oil can give you a richer flavor.
-This is because it has a higher fat content than olive oil.
+Sometimes using it instead of olive oil can give you a richer flavor.
+This is because it has a higher fat content.

-Because many baked goods rely on the fat content found in butter, coconut oil is a substitute for baking.
-When substituting butter with coconut oil, use solid coconut oil at room temperature.
+Because many baked goods rely on the fat content found in butter, it is a substitute for baking.
+When substituting for butter, use the solid type at room temperature.

 Use coconut oil for the following:

-- Use coconut oil when cooking in temperatures up to 400 degrees (the smoke point of refined coconut oil).
+- Use when cooking in temperatures up to 400 degrees (the smoke point of refined coconut oil).

 - Stir fry